rcalix1/WatermelonAnalyzerTK/README.md

 # WatermelonAnalyzerTK

-An AI based toolkit for image object detection and trait analysis of watermelon for use in genetic phenotyping.
+A deppe learning based toolkit for image object detection and trait analysis of watermelon for use in genetic phenotyping.

 ## Sources